-Twenty kids from around the state of Montana and beyond will spend July 14-18, 2019 learning about cold water conservation, fly fishing, fly tying, watershed management and coldwater fisheries at Camp Watanopa on the banks of Georgetown Lake.
-We’ll take field trips to local streams, visit a fish hatchery and check out a completed habitat restoration project.
-Montana TU provides all fishing equipment and classroom supplies during the 5-day, 4-night camp.
-Campers must be age 11-14 to be eligible for camp.
+Twenty kids from around the state of Montana and beyond will spend 5 days learning about cold water conservation, fly fishing, fly tying, watershed management and coldwater fisheries at Camp Watanopa on the shores of Georgetown Lake.
+We take field trips to local streams, visit a fish hatchery, and explore active and completed habitat restoration projects Montana TU provides all fishing equipment and classroom supplies during the 5-day, 4-night camp.
+Campers must be age 11-14 by July 1 to be eligible for camp.

-The fee is $400 to attend, which includes all meals, lodging & equipment use.
-Scholarships are offered by local chapters.
+Tuition includes all meals, lodging, and equipment use.
+Scholarships are offered by local TU chapters.
 Please inquire with your local chapter for an application if you are interested in receiving a scholarship.
 Georgetown Lake is located near Upper Rock Creek, Flint Creek, and between the towns of Philipsburg and Anaconda, Montana.